British Nigerians

-British Nigerians (here meaning British people of Nigerian descent rather than Nigerians of British descent) have formed long-established communities in London, Liverpool and other industrial cities.
-Many Nigerians and their British-born descendants in Britain live in South London, and they are one of the larger immigrant groups in the country.
+British Nigerians (here meaning British people of Nigerian descent) have formed long-established communities in London, Liverpool and other industrial cities.
+A large number of British Nigerians live in South London and south-east London, with areas such as Peckham, Woolwich, Plumstead, and Thamesmead being given the moniker 'Little Lagos'.

 History

 Nigerians have formed long-established communities in London, Liverpool and other industrial cities.
-The earliest known Nigerian presence in London took place over 200 years ago as a direct result of the transatlantic slave trade.
+The earliest known Nigerian presence in England took place over 200 years ago as a direct result of the transatlantic slave trade.
 Olaudah Equiano, born in what is now Nigeria and a former slave, lived in London and was involved in the debate that occurred in Britain over the abolition of the slave trade.

 Like many other former British colonies, Nigeria has been a large source of immigrants to the United Kingdom.
 Prior to Nigerian independence from Britain, gained in 1960, many Nigerians studied in the UK along with other countries such as Australia and the United States; with the majority returning to Nigeria upon completion of their higher education.
 In the 1960s, civil and political unrest in Nigeria contributed to many refugees migrating to Britain, along with skilled workers.

 Nigerians emigrated in larger numbers in the 1980s, following the collapse of the petroleum boom.
 This wave of migration has been more permanent than the pre-independence wave of temporary migration.
 Asylum applications from Nigerians peaked in 1995, when the repression associated with the military dictatorship of Sani Abacha was at its height.

 In 2015, Britain's Independent Anti-Slavery Commissioner expressed concerns about the extent of contemporary slavery involving Nigerians smuggled to the UK.
 Of more than 2,000 potential victims of human trafficking referred to the National Crime Agency in 2014, 244 were from Nigeria.
 This represented a 31 per cent increase on 2013's figure.
 According to the BBC, "Campaigners believe the real figure of potential trafficking victims from Nigeria could be much higher".